rafalcode/gd_png_ex/README.md

 # gd\_png\_ex

+Sorry for the terrible name.
+I wanted to rename .. but it's a bit too late seeing as some og ht code here is from 2010 and earlier.

-programming examples of libgd and libpng in action CLearly you need to have those libraries and their header files installed in hyour system in order to compile.
+What's it about? programming examples of libgd and libpng in action

+(Quite clearly you need to have those libraries and their header files installed in your system in order to compiler)0.

 # Programs
 ## Early proof-of-api-use programs